 In 1938 he began a career in New York as a graphic artist.
 Then, after a year painting in Mexico, he returned to New York City and began work at Vogue magazine, where Alexander Liberman was art director.

-Liberman encouraged Penn to take his first color photograph, a still life that became the 1 October 1943 cover of Vogue, beginning a fruitful collaboration with the magazine that continues to this day.
-In addition to his editorial and fashion work for Vogue, Penn has photographed for other magazines and for a number of commercial clients in America and around the world.
+Liberman encouraged Penn to take his first color photograph, a still life that became the 1 October 1943 cover of Vogue.
+Penn, who became a master of portraiture, fashion, and still life, would go on to make the photographs for 164 more Vogue covers over the next sixty years.
+In addition to his editorial and fashion work for Vogue, which took him around the world, Penn photographed for other magazines and for a number of commercial clients in America and abroad.

-Penn's photographs are in the collections of major museums in America and throughout the world, including The Metropolitan Museum of Art in New York, Moderna Museet in Stockholm, and the Museum of Modern Art in New York, which honored him with a retrospective exhibition in 1984.
-That exhibition was circulated to museums in twelve countries.
-In 1997, Penn made a major donation of prints and archival material to the Art Institute of Chicago.
-He made his gift of the Platinum Test Materials collages and 85 corresponding prints as well as archival material to the National Gallery of Art in 2002 and 2003.
+Penn's photographs are in the collections of major museums throughout the world.
+A retrospective exhibition at the Museum of Modern Art in New York in 1984 traveled to museums in twelve countries.
+In 2002 and 2003 Penn donated the Platinum Test Materials collages and 85 corresponding prints as well as archival material to the National Gallery of Art.